Insuristic Logo

 More questions?

-Learn more about our Insurance & Probate Risk Management Expert, Rob Faulkner
+Learn more about our Insurance & Probate Risk Management Expert,and Founder of Insuristic

 Rob Faulkner, Founder of Insuristic

-Rob Faulkner is a leading expert in executor risk and probate insurance with almost 30 years' industry experience.
+Rob Faulkner is a leading expert in executor insurance risk and probate insurance, with nearly 30 years’ experience in the UK insurance market.
 He is the founder of Insuristic, a specialist provider of probate-related insurance solutions and educational content for executors.

-He’s passionate about helping everyday people, executors, beneficiaries, and law firms, choose the right probate or unoccupied home insurance policy, without jargon, inflated fees, or hidden commissions.
+He’s passionate about helping everyday people, executors, beneficiaries, and law firms choose the right probate property insurance or unoccupied home insurance, without jargon, inflated fees, or hidden commissions.

-He is especially passionate about product development and marketing, which sit at the heart of our customer-first approach.
+Rob is especially passionate about product development and improving insurance education through marketing, helping people understand what they are buying.
+These values sit at the heart of everything we do at Insuristic.

 Want to learn more?
 Visit my author page or follow me on LinkedIn.